Former cyclist Ullrich admits to Fuentes treatment

 On Saturday, however, Ullrich was quoted in German weekly news magazine Focus as saying he had been helped by Fuentes.

-"Yes I did undergo Fuentes's treatments," the 1997 Tour de France champion said.
+"Yes I did undergo Fuentes treatments," the 1997 Tour de France champion said.
 "Almost everyone took performance-enhancing substances back then.

 "I did not take anything that the others did not take.
 Cheating starts for me when I gain an advantage.
 That was not the case.
 I wanted to have equal chances."